 - Dry basil

 - Olive oil

-- Heat a tablespoon of oil in a large pan on a medium-high heat.
+- Heat a tablespoon of oil in a large frying pan on a medium-high heat.

-- Cook for about a minute to release the alcohol and then add the onions and garlic.
+- Add the red wine and cook for about a minute to release the alcohol, then add the onion, garlic, celery and rosemary.

-- Cook for another 5mins or so to soften the onions then add the tomatoes.
+- Add the tomatoes.
 Break them up with a spoon/masher/knife if you want smaller chunks.

-- Add about half of the puree (you might need to add a bit more later), a dash Worcestershire sauce, a good sprinkle of basil and oregano – I’d say around a tablespoon of each.
+- Add the half stock cube, the puree (you might need to add a bit more later), a dash of Worcestershire sauce, and a good sprinkle of basil and oregano – I’d say around a tablespoon of each.

 - Re-season with salt and pepper to taste.